DhananjayGoyalGL/DhananjayGoyal_ACPIFSDAUG22G4_LabOOPs1/README.md

-Email App assignment with do while loop.
+Email App assignment with do while loop -generates random credentials.